 The real estate market always has its share of "flippers"—real estate investors with varying levels of expertise who buy properties and fix them up, only to turn around and sell them for a profit a short while later.
 However, before you get dollar signs in your eyes, realize that it's mostly the pros who can make a living at this.
 They've got contractors on staff and a fine-tuned idea about how to get the highest return for the lowest project costs.

 And they're keenly aware that even projects with the highest resale return don't necessarily pay for themselves.
-To see what you can expect to recoup, visit Remodeling Online's Cost vs. Value Report.
+To see what you can expect to recoup, visit Remodeling Magazine's Cost vs. Value Report.
 Then ask yourself how important it is to recoup your costs.
 After all, part of the idea is to enjoy the house while you live there.